RebekkaHaley/data-science-linear-regression/README.md

 ## Welcome

-This repo contains code that re-creates scikit-learn's *'linear model'* from scratch as a Python class.
+This repo contains code that re-creates scikit-learn's *'linear_model.LinearRegression'* from scratch as a Python class.

 The model made from scratch uses the formula: **y = a + bx** and is available in: *'linear_regression.py'*.